subashgandyer/Web-Scrapers/README.md

 ## Tools Used

-Python
+* Python

-Selenium Web Driver
+* Selenium Web Driver

-NOTE: This is used for educational purposes to teach students how to scrape web.
-Not for commercial purposes.
+NOTE: This is used for **educational purposes** to teach students how to scrape web. **Not for commercial purposes**.
 Use it with discretion.